Marci599/sprite-rips-to-mm-sprite-resources/README.md

 Created by Marci599 for Mario Multiverse (created by neoarc)

+This tool can be used to automatically generate spritesheet resources from individual recorded frames.

 Download latest version here: [Releases](https://github.com/Marci599/sprite-rips-to-mm-sprite-resources/releases)

 If you don't want to download the 25 MB .exe, use the python files from the source code.